-The Annual Business Plan is the second of two mandated reports that are submitted to the Minister in accordance with the Funding Agreement on 1 November each year.
+The Annual Business Plan is the second of the two mandated reports according to the Funding Agreement and issubmitted to the Minister on 1 November each year.

-The Business Plan provides can also serve as a communications vehicle for the Foundation.
-Like the Annual Report, the Foundation employs the annual Business Plan to serve additional promotion and communications opportunities, in addition to reporting plans for the upcoming year.
+The Business Plan is an excellent outline of Foundation plans for the new year..
+Like the Annual Report, the Foundation employs the annual Business Plan to support promotion and communications opportunities.